R v Barger

 R v Barger is a 1908 High Court of Australia case where the majority held that the taxation power could not be used by the Australian Parliament to indirectly regulate the working conditions of workers.
 In this case, an excise tariff was imposed on manufacturers, with an exemption being available for those who paid "fair and reasonable" wages to their employees.
+The ruling largely struck down the legislative basis for the Deakin government's New Protection policy, which sought to link government support for industry with labour conditions.

 Background

 The first decade after the Federation of Australia saw a series of minority governments until the 1910 election.
 The Protectionist Party formed the first government with the support of the Labour Party, on the understanding that the Protectionists would implement a number of social reforms desired by Labor.
 In 1906 the second Deakin government was in power, with support from Labour.
-Prime Minister Deakin's 'New Protection' provided tariff protection to employers in exchange for 'fair and reasonable' wages for employees.
+Prime Minister Alfred Deakin's New Protection policy provided tariff protection to employers in exchange for 'fair and reasonable' wages for employees.

 Isaac Isaacs was the Attorney-General in Deakin's government.
 The secretary of the Attorney-General's Department, Sir Robert Garran, later recalled that Isaacs "had a remarkably keen brain but it was apt to be sometimes too subtle for my liking.
 When we were drafting a bill whose constitutionality was not beyond doubt, his devices to conceal any possible want of power were sometimes so ingenious as to raise, rather than evade, suspicion".

 H. B. Higgins was a member of the Protectionist Party, but was in broad agreement with the Labour Party social reforms.
 When the Labour Party sought to amend the Conciliation and Arbitration Bill to cover State railway employees, Higgins was one of the radicals who supported the amendments and helped bring down Deakin's government.
 When Labour formed a minority government in 1904, Higgins became Attorney-General in the Labour ministry, because Labour had no suitably qualified lawyer in Parliament.

 Both Isaacs and Higgins had previously been members of the Parliament of Victoria and in 1896 supported the trial introduction of a minimum wage.
 In October 1906 Isaacs and Higgins were each appointed to the High Court, setting up a clash between the three inaugural 'federalist' judges, Griffith CJ, Barton & O'Connor JJ, and the two 'nationalist' judges, Isaacs & Higgins JJ.
 All five judges had been leading participants in the Constitutional Conventions and all are properly seen as among the framers of the Constitution.
 In 1907 O'Connor J resigned as President of the Commonwealth Court of Conciliation and Arbitration and was replaced by Higgins J.